joeriexelmans/sccd/README.md

-# Statechart interpreter with semantic variation
+# Statechart interpreter (and compiler!) with semantic variation

 ## Dependencies